What do vegans eat?

 For more information on shopping vegan, including advice on E numbers, D3, shellac and more, head over to our blog 'How to avoid buying non-vegan products' as well as our shopping page.
-If your budget is severely constrained, check out our blog as well as our recipe section 'On a budget'.
+If your budget is severely constrained, check out our 'On a budget' blog.

 Finding vegan replacements

 Many health food and vegan stores (online and off) offer great vegan 'meat', 'dairy' and 'egg' substitutes: try Googling or searching for them via our Trademark search.
-Our vegan cheese and vegan 'meats' blogs may also help you choose the right sub for you, while our sandwich and wrap filling ideas have plenty of suggestions.
+Our vegan cheese blog may also help you choose the right sub for you, while our sandwich and wrap filling ideas have plenty of suggestions.

 Living with food allergies and coeliac disease

 Some vegans also have food allergies or are coeliacs.
 If this is you, you'll be glad to hear that it's perfectly possible to be vegan and avoid your problem foods, such as soya or wheat.
 A quick internet search will see you find many kindred spirits with fantastic recipes to try out, while more eateries than ever before are educated about both veganism and various allergies.
-If you're a coeliac, this blog by a fellow coeliac vegan provides tips and a meal plan for a happy and healthy gluten-free life.
+Read our blog on veganism as a coeliac by a fellow coeliac vegan for tips and a meal plan for a happy and healthy gluten-free life.

 Choosing the right drink